 The Hawala case to the tune of $18 million bribery scandal, which came in the open in 1996, involved payments allegedly received by country’s leading politicians through hawala brokers.
 From the list of those accused also included Lal Krishna Advani who was then the Leader of Opposition.

-Thus, for the first time in Indian politics, it gave a feeling of open loot all around the public, involving all the major political players being accused of having accepted bribes and also alleged connections about payments being channelled to Hizbul Mujahideen militants in Kashmir.
+Thus, for the first time in Indian politics, it gave a feeling of open loot all around the public, involving all the major political players being accused of having accepted bribes and also alleged connections about payments being channeled to Hizbul Mujahedeen militants in Kashmir.

 Although not corruption scams, these have affected many people.
 There is no way that the investor community could forget the unfortunate Rs.
 4000 crore Harshad Mehta scam and over Rs.
 1000 crore Ketan Parekh scam which eroded the shareholders wealth in form of big market jolt.